-In response to the increasing awareness of the health risks posed by second hand smoke, many states, including Minnesota, have passed legislation restricting smoking in public places.410 The Minnesota Clean Indoor Air Act was passed to protect human health and the environment by prohibiting smoking in certain areas and limiting it in other areas.
-The Act prohibits smoking in health care facilities, including hospitals, clinics and doctors' offices, and in public schools.411
+In response to the increasing awareness of the health risks posed by second hand smoke, many states, including Minnesota, have passed legislation restricting smoking in public places.
+The Minnesota Clean Indoor Air Act was passed to protect human health and the environment by prohibiting smoking in certain areas and limiting it in other areas.
+The Act prohibits smoking in public places, in health care facilities, including hospitals, clinics and doctors' offices, and in public schools.

-Minnesota's "Freedom to Breathe Act" prohibits smoking in virtually all places of employment.412 The Act is discussed in detail in the Workplace Issues section entitled "Smoking."
+The Minnesota's Clean Indoor Air Act also prohibits smoking in virtually all places of employment.
+The Act is discussed in detail in the Workplace Issues section entitled "Smoking."

 Where employers have failed to limit smoking in the workplace, nonsmoking employees have brought civil suits to force their employers to provide clean-air work environments.
-An increasing number of employees exposed to smoke in the workplace and afflicted with smoke-associated medical disorders are also suing for unemployment benefits, disability payments, and workers' compensation benefits.
+An increasing number of employees exposed to smoke in the workplace and afflicted with smokeassociated medical disorders are also suing for unemployment benefits, disability payments, and workers' compensation benefits.